sndwvs/xradio/README.md

 WARNING, this is work in progress!

+# Preparation

+1. To use the driver on the Orange Pi Zero install Armbian from SD-card (prepared with Etcher - http://etcher.io).
+Log in as root.

+2. Install kernel headers:

+	wget https://apt.armbian.com/pool/main/l/$(uname -r)/linux-headers-dev-sun8i_5.32.170904_armhf.deb
+	sudo dpkg -i linux-headers-dev-sun8i_5.32.170904_armhf.deb

+If you are using a beta-kernel and your kernel version is not yet available at apt.armbian.com search a current headers-package at <https://beta.armbian.com/pool/main/l/$(uname -r)/>

 # Building an "out-of-tree" driver on the Orange Pi Zero

-To use the driver on the Orange Pi Zero install Armbian from SD-card (prepared with Etcher - http://etcher.io).
-Log in as root.

 Option 1: the quick way